ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 it is in the same order as with 20 seconds (the effect of temperature increase has a bigger effect).
 ### Antipattern Category
+New:Hard-coded-fine-tuning
 ### Keyword
 increase
 ### Note
+Calibration count reduced from 5000 to 250.

 ## Commit #692
 ### Hash